fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 WHERE "User". "username" = 'mluukkai';
 ```

-If the user is found and the password is correct (i.e. _secret_ for all users), `jsonwebtoken` is returned to the caller containing the user's information.
-To do this, we install
+If the user is found and the password is correct (i.e. _secret_ for all the users), <i>jsonwebtoken</i> is returned to the called containing the user's information.
+To do this, we install a dependency
-dependency

 ```js
 npm install jsonwebtoken
 ```

-The `index.js` file will expand slightly
+The file <i>index.js</i> expands slightly

 ```js
 const notesRouter = require('./controllers/notes')